The relationship between the school, the home, and the Parish has been a foundation for success for over 100 years.

 - All staff is required to be vaccinated, or will be required to have regular rapid testing done

-Summary of Public Health Measures
+Summary of Public Health Guidelines

 - Although Public Health Recommendations will be strongly considered, St. Ignatius School may choose to implement measures beyond the recommendations of Public Health